AP FACT CHECK: False claims flood Trump-Biden debate

 The conference includes several large universities in states that could prove pivotal in the election, including Pennsylvania, Iowa, Michigan, Minnesota, Ohio and Wisconsin.

-Biden often touts his deep political ties to the Black community, occasionally saying he 'grew up politically' or 'got started politically' in the Black church.
-In front of some audiences, he's omitted the word 'politically,' but still with a clear context about his larger point.
-The statements are all part of standard section of his stump noting that Delaware has 'the eighth largest Black population by percentage.'
+Biden often touts his deep political ties to the Black community, occasionally saying he "grew up politically" or "got started politically" in the Black church.
+In front of some audiences, he's omitted the word "politically," but still with a clear context about his larger point.
+The statements are all part of a standard section of his stump speech noting that Delaware has "the eighth largest Black population by percentage."

 But the number of violent crimes was spiking again during Obama and Biden's final two years in office, increasing by 8% from 2014 to 2016.